-One teaching staff from each Jordanian and Tunisian Partner University will be selected to be trained during several 1-week (5 days) academic visits (staff member must visit each European partner university, meaning National and Kapodistrian University of Athens, University College Limburg and Catholic University of Portugal).
+One teaching staff from each Jordanian and Tunisian Partner University was selected to be trained during several 1-week (5 days) academic visits (staff member visited each European partner university).
 The criteria for selecting the teaching staff for the visits are as follows:

 - Professional background / academic degree

 - Time of apprenticeship

-- English skills -
+- English skills

-- Plans for the professional future at the university. \
+- Plans for the professional future at the university.

-- Gender \
+- Gender

-The contents for the workshops at the European partner universities must be developed according to the compiled needs and the strengths and experiences of the hosting universities.
-The academic visits should take place after summer of 2021.
+The contents for the workshops at the European partner universities was developed according to the compiled needs and the strengths and experiences of the hosting universities.
+The academic visits took place after summer of 2021.

-To promote an international exchange and to enhance the capacities of future staff, there will be also student visits to the European partners.
-Two students from each different university in Jordan and Tunisia (a total of 16 students) will attend a (14)-day training workshop in Belgium and Athens (National and Kapodistrian University of Athens and University College Limburg).
-The two partners were selected due to its wide network could provide training on ART THERAPY EDUCATION skills as well as offer students opportunity to practice gained skills through filed visits to different centers.
-The visit is schedule to take place between June 15th and July 15th, 2022.
+To promote an international exchange and to enhance the capacities of future staff, there was also student visits to the European partners.
+Two students from each different university in Jordan and Tunisia attended a (14)-day training workshop in three different countries.
+The partners were selected due to its wide network could provide training on ART THERAPY EDUCATION skills as well as offer students opportunity to practice gained skills through filed visits to different centers.
+The visit was schedule according next table.